Aruba: Conquistadores

 The appropriation of the Caribbean region turned out to be a failure for the Spaniards.
 The exploitation of the West Indian islands proved unprofitable, and gold mining on Hispaniola and Puerto Rico declined.
 Spanish settlers moved elsewhere, and in 1569, the Spanish Crown banned settlement on the Caribbean islands by royal decree.
-This measure that did not apply to the leased islands of Curaçao, Aruba, and Bonaire.
+This measure that did not apply to the leased islands of Curaçao, Aruba and Bonaire.
 The colonisation of the large Caribbean islands, such as Cuba, was encouraged while the small islands were abandoned.
-Most of the islands remained largely uncontrolled and undefended, making them a potential opportunity for northwestern European countries that wanted to break Spain's monopoly on colonising the New World.
-England, France, the Netherlands, and Denmark explored the possibilities of piracy and trade on the Caribbean islands.
+Most of the islands remained largely uncontrolled and undefended, making them a potential opportunity for north-western European countries that wanted to break Spain's monopoly on colonising the New World.
+England, France, the Netherlands and Denmark explored the possibilities of piracy and trade on the Caribbean islands.

 On the continent, the great empires declined, but indigenous societies continued to exist and were exposed to a long process of miscegenation.
 In the Falcón-Zulia province, among other places, Caquetío societies survived on Tierra Firme, although their cultures and social structures were largely destroyed by the Spaniards.
-On the (former) Caquetío coastal islands of Aruba, Curaçao, and Trinidad, indigenous people lived well into the colonial period.
+On the (former) Caquetío coastal islands of Aruba, Curaçao and Trinidad, indigenous people lived well into the colonial period.
 The indigenous history of the Guajira peninsula extends to the present day.
 The Wayú are increasingly being recognised on the Leeward Antilles as possible contemporary ancestors or lost relatives from prehistoric times.